Meet The Board Of Directors

 While stationed in Hawaii, I fell in love with surfing and standup paddle, and it quickly became my release, my go-to… what I did to calm down after a long day.
 Having a release… something you absolutely love is so powerful.
 I truly believe it is the first step to healing and finding your purpose.

-The surf and paddle community is one of the few places that I have found a brotherhood that resembles that of the military.
+The surf and paddle community is one of the few places where I have found a brotherhood resembling that of the military.
 It has truly been incredible seeing the impact that the community has had on our veterans and first responders and vice versa.
 I am so honored to work with this team and the entire surf and paddle community!

 Unlike many other board members, I am not an avid paddler nor do I spend a lot of time on the water.
 I opt for riding my gravel bike simply to enjoy the outdoors and to get a bit of exercise.
 Regardless of being on land or on the water, 4THE22 has had an undeniable impact on so many people especially considering the short amount of time it has been up and running.